samirkape/awesome-go-bot/README.md

 Interactive bot version of https://awesome-go.com.

+Additionally,

-Additionally, It has a feature by which you can filter Go repositories by their star counts.
+* You can also filter the list by Github repo star counts.
-This way, you can get a list of top Go repositories by simply sending *Top N* to telegram bot where N is any number in betwen 0 to maximum number of packages (around 2100 as of now).
+* Get list of top Go repositories by simply sending *Top N* to telegram bot where N is any number in betwen 0 to maximum number of packages (around 2100 as of now).

 ### Sync